- Diagnostic Services

 - Cancer Education

-Colon Cancer Screening in Dallas TX
+Colorectal Cancer Screening in Dallas TX

 Colorectal cancer is the third most common type of cancer in men and women.
 It includes any cancer of the colon or rectum, the lower part of the digestive system.
 Most colorectal cancers are adenocarcinomas, meaning it begin in cells that make and release mucus and other fluids.